 Red, Orange, Yellow, Green, Blue and Purple.
 What might seem like the Pride flag first, are actually the colors of Cusco.
 A symbol of Cusqueños being proud.
 Proud about their food, their culture, their open-mindedness.
 Peru is colorful and offers a diverse experience for everyone.
 We tell you where to find the best LGBT friendly travel destinations, hotels, restaurants and nightlife in this fabulous country.

 Only a light blue stripe separates the Pride flag from Cusco’s emblem.
-A lot of travellers notice the flag all over the city.
+A lot of travelers notice the flag all over the city.
 On houses, government buildings, memorials, even on churches, waving in the wind.
-Both the flag of Cusco and the symbol of the LGBTQ movement were invented in the late 1970s, and both are a symbol of proudness.
+Both the flag of Cusco and the symbol of the LGBTQ movement was invented in the late 1970s, and both are a symbol of proudness.
 It is rather unlikely that the indigenous nation had flags before the Spanish conquered the lands, but many Cusqueños believe that the seven colors were a sign of the Incas.
 They are proud of their amazing city, the rich food, all the diversity the city brings with it, proud of being who they are.
 And even if the flags are different in a way, only noticeable at second sight, the flags rise high above a lot of Peruvian places.
 With or without the light blue stripe.
 But for sure with Pride.

 While same sexual activity has been legal for the last 100 years and discrimination against LGBTQ people is legally banned, Peru still is a catholic and conservative country.
 So if you are planning to go on a single gay holiday in 2020 or looking for the best vacation destinations for LGBT families, gay friendly travel sites will help you out to plan your trip.